RedmarBakker/via-rest/README.md

 ### Configuring API routes with a custom endpoint

-An example where a custom endpoint is added where the second parameter is the endpoint and the last parameter is the action. `routes/api.php`:
+An example where a custom endpoint is added where the frist array value is the method and the second array value is the method. `routes/api.php`:

 ```php